neonadventures/slack-docker-hub-integration/README.md

 A tiny Sinatra app that receives webhooks from Docker Hub and re-posts them as Slack formatted hooks.

-## There is a running version of this code on Heroku that you are welcome to use
+There is a running version of this code on Heroku that you are welcome to use...

 https://slack-docker-hub-integration.herokuapp.com/